-Northwestern College is accredited by The Higher Learning Commission and a member of the North Central Association, located at 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504 (Telephone 312- 263-0456).
+Northwestern College is accredited by The Higher Learning Commission and a member of the North Central Association.
 Individual programs are accredited by the Iowa Department of Education, the National Council for Accreditation of Teacher Education, the Commission on Accreditation of Athletic Education, the International Assembly for Collegiate Business Education, the Council on Social Work Education and the Commission on Collegiate Nursing Education.
 The Nursing program is approved by the Iowa Board of Nursing.
 Accreditation documents are located in the Office of the President.

-Catalog changes
+Catalog Changes